Office for National Statistics: Heads of the Office and the National Statistician

-Since its establishment, ONS has had five Directors: Professor Tim Holt; Len Cook; Karen Dunnell; Jil Matheson; and, from October 2012, Glen Watson.
+Since its establishment, ONS has had five Directors: professor Tim Holt; Len Cook; Karen Dunnell; Jil Matheson; and, from October 2012, Glen Watson.
 Len Cook was the first Director to hold the newly created role of National Statistician.
 The roles of Director of ONS and National Statistician were combined until 2012 when Jil Matheson continued as National Statistician while Glen Watson became Director of the ONS.
 John Pullinger replaced Jil Matheson as National Statistician (and Chief Executive of the UK Statistics Authority) in July 2014.
-Pullinger retired in June 2019 and in October 2019 Professor Sir Ian Diamond assumed the role of National Statistician.
+Pullinger retired in June 2019 and in October 2019 professor Sir Ian Diamond assumed the role of National Statistician.
+Emma Rourke moved to the National Statistician role, 9 May 2025, due to Sir Ian's health.
+On 5 August 2025 Darren Tierney was appointed as the new Permanent Secretary.

 Work

 The work of the ONS covers the collection of data and the analysis and publication of statistics covering the economy, population, and society of the UK.

 Where data is broken down by geographical area, this is usually done by the areas defined in the ONS geographical coding system.